bcgov/cas-clamav-scanner/README.md

     - Service Usage
     - Cloud Resource Manager
 1. If you haven't already, create a storage bucket for the terraform state.
 Note, BCIERS `dev`/`test`/`prod` projects have a bucket already created for this purpose.
-1. Enable requried APIs for the project.
+1. Enable required APIs for the project.
 Enable the Artifact Registry, Cloud Build, Resource Manager, Cloud Scheduler, Eventarc, Logging, Monitoring, Pub/Sub, Cloud Run, and Service Usage APIs.
 If you're already logged in to the proper project, [this link will enable the proper APIs](https://console.cloud.google.com/flows/enableapi?apiid=artifactregistry.googleapis.com,cloudbuild.googleapis.com,cloudresourcemanager.googleapis.com,cloudscheduler.googleapis.com,eventarc.googleapis.com,logging.googleapis.com,monitoring.googleapis.com,pubsub.googleapis.com,run.googleapis.com,serviceusage.googleapis.com)
 1. Activate the Google Cloud Shell.
 1. The rest of the directions for this deployment will be in the cloud shell.
-1. Clone this repository into your shell (`git clone https://github.com/bcgov/cas-pipeline.git`).
+1. Clone this repository into your shell (`git clone https://github.com/bcgov/cas-clamav-scanner.git`).
-1. Navigate to the directory where you cloned the project, then to `/gcloud/malware-scanning`
+1. Navigate to the directory where you cloned the project.
 1. Run `chmod 775 ./cloudrun-malware-scanner/updateCvdMirror.sh ./cloudrun-malware-scanner/bootstrap.sh` to ensure the mirror update script executable.
 This is run as part of the Terraform resource `null_resource.populate_cvd_mirror`.
 1. In Cloud Shell, set common shell variables including region and location.
 Our projects use `northamerica-northeast1` (Montreal) for our storage regions/locations: